doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Mod Organizer 2 automatically updates your installed mod archives with your cleaned plugins.
 That's all!

 >Not all plugins should be cleaned: some mods intentionally add duplicate (identical to master) records, which tes3cmd will mistakenly flag as "dirty" and clean.
+So don't ever clean **all** your plugins or you will have to redownload **Patch for Purists.esm**.
+(Don't clean ESMs).

 # Load Order
 Generally, plugins should remain in the order that they were installed in this guide.
 However, MO2 does not automatically place ESMs at the top of your load order--you must drag and drop these manually.
 This will have no impact in-game (the vanilla engine always loads ESMs before ESPs regardless their order in your mod manager).